 This depends on what cut of beef you are marinating, of course.
 The tougher the meat is, the longer you should marinate it.

-- First, be sure to remove the steaks from the refrigerator and marinade 1 ½ to 2 hours before cooking.
+- First, be sure to remove the steaks from the refrigerator and marinade 1-1 ½ hours before cooking.
 For optimal tenderness, they should be at near room temperature prior to searing.

 - Next, add butter and oil.
 Melt and swirl it together for another 2-3 minutes until it is shimmering and sizzling.

-- Then, carefully set the steaks in the skillet.
+- Carefully place the steaks in the skillet.
 Cook them for 2 minutes, then flip and repeat on the other side.

 - Rare is a cool 125 degrees F